Updated 2025.

 Total Estimate for Website Costs

 There are a multitude of different ways that you can market your interior decorating business.
 That said, some methods will obviously be more effective (and more expensive) than others.
-For instance, TV commercials, print ads, and social media ads (such as on YouTube or TikTok) can be a bit costly.
-However, they also reach a wide audience and can generate a lot of buzz for your business.
+TV commercials, print ads, and social media ads (such as on YouTube or TikTok) can be a bit costly.
+However, they also reach a wide audience and can generate a lot of buzz for your business!

-On the other hand, targeted online ads and social media campaigns tend to be much less expensive.
-But, of course, with a smaller budget comes a smaller audience reach.
+On the other hand, targeted online ads and social media campaigns tend to be more budget-friendly.
+That said, with a smaller budget comes a smaller audience reach.
 So, that’s definitely something to keep in mind.

-Ultimately, it’s up to YOU to decide which marketing channels makes the most sense for your specific interior decorating business.
-As a general rule of thumb, though, you should expect to spend at least $100-$1,000 per month on advertising and marketing expenses.
+Ultimately, it’s up to you to decide which marketing channels makes the most sense for your specific interior decorating business.
+As a general rule of thumb, though, you should expect to spend around 10.6% of your company budget on marketing – which can cost as little as $100 to as much as $10,000 per month, depending on your revenue.

 Total Estimate for Advertising + Marketing Costs